Oldranda1414/SP2PFL-ProjectManagement/docs/planning.md

-Once the POS is accepted, the planning phase can start.
+Once the POS is approved, the Planning phase can start.

 ## Joint Project Planning Sessions